-The class meets for four hours per week, including Common Hour, for a total of 40 contact hours.
+Explore Chicago meets for 4 hours per week, including Common Hour (or Honors Practicum), during the 10 weeks of Autumn Quarter for a total of 40 contact hours.

 Excursions: Planning & Safety

 • Full teaching teams are expected to lead all class excursions.
 If an excursion is scheduled outside of regular contact hours: